Trump plans to address nation, visit southern border this week

 Trump has asked Congress for nearly $6 billion in funding for a border wall, while House Speaker Nancy Pelosi, D-Calif., has said that she will not agree to give him a dime for that purpose.

+In addition, the president wants $4.2 billion to support a capacity of 52,000 detention beds; $563 million for 75 immigration judges; $211 million to hire 750 more border-patrol agents; $571 million for law enforcement officers in U.S. communities to fight gang violence, smuggling and trafficking; $800 million for humanitarian needs, including medical care for detainees; and $675 million to improve technology for inspecting vehicles coming through border checkpoints for contraband.

+The overall increase in spending would be $7 billion, as Congress was already planning to fund some of the president's priorities at different levels.

-Before the partial shutdown on Dec.
-21, the Senate unanimously passed a government-funding bill providing more than $1 billion for border security but none of that money was earmarked for a wall.
+Before the partial shutdown began on Dec.
+22, the Senate unanimously passed a government-funding bill providing more than $1 billion for border security but none of that money was earmarked for a wall.
 The House, then controlled by Republicans, passed a version that included Trump's request.

 Those two bills died as the new Congress began Jan.
 3, and the House, now led by Democrats, has since passed bills to re-open the government that do not include wall money.
 Senate Majority Leader Mitch McConnell, R-Ky., has refused to take up that legislation because Trump has indicated that he won't sign it.